grantjenks/python-sortedcontainers/docs/performance.rst

 Measuring performance is a difficult task.
 All the benchmarks on this page are synthetic in the sense that they test one function repeatedly.
 Measurements in live systems are much harder to produce reliably.
 So take the following data with a grain of salt.
-That being said, a stated feature of the :doc:`sortedcontainers Module<index>` is performance so it would be negligent not to produce this page with comparisons.
+That being said, a stated feature of :doc:`SortedContainers<index>` is performance so we would be remiss not to produce this page with comparisons.

 The source for all benchmarks can be found under the "tests" directory in the files prefixed "benchmark."
-Measurements are made from the min, max, and average of 5 repetitions.
-In the graphs below, the line follows the average and at each point, the min/max displays the bounds.
+Measurements are made from the min, max, and mean of 5 repetitions.
+In the graphs below, the line follows the mean and at each point, the min/max displays the bounds.
 Note that the axes are log-log so properly reading two different lines would describe one metric as "X times" faster rather than "X seconds" faster.
 In all graphs, lower is better.
 Measurements are made by powers of ten: 100 through 1,000,000.

-Measurements up to 100,000,000 elements have been successfully tested but are impractical for publishing.
-Only a couple implementations (including sortedcontainers) are capable of handling so many elements.
+Measurements up to 10,000,000,000 elements have been successfully tested and benchmarks.
+Read :doc:`Performance at Scale<performance-scale>` for details.
+Only a couple implementations (including SortedContainers) are capable of handling so many elements.
 The major limiting factor at that size is memory.
-Consider the simple case of storing Python's integers in a SortedList.
-Each integer object requires ~36 bytes so a hundred million elements will require about four gigabytes of memory.
+Consider the simple case of storing CPython's integers in a SortedList.
+Each integer object requires ~24 bytes so one hundred million elements will require about three gigabytes of memory.
 If the implemenation adds significant overhead then most systems will run out of memory.
-For all datasets which may be kept in memory, sortedcontainers is an excellent choice.
+For all datasets which may be kept in memory, :doc:`SortedContainers<index>` is an excellent choice.

 A good effort has been made to find competing implementations.
 Six in total